The weight distribution of irreducible cyclic codes associated with decomposable generalized Paley graphs: Cyclic codes from and

 \section{Cyclic codes from $\CC(3,q)$ and $\CC(4,q)$}

-In general, $3$-weights or $4$-weights irreducible cyclic codes are not classified.
-In this section we will use the irreducible cyclic codes $\CC(3,q)$ and $\CC(3,q)$ to find new weight distributions of irreducible cyclic codes via the reduction formula obtained in Section~2.
-We begin with $\CC(3,q)$.
+In general, $3$-weight or $4$-weight irreducible cyclic codes are not classified.
+In this section we will use the irreducible cyclic codes $\CC(3,q)$ and $\CC(4,q)$ to find new weight distributions of irreducible cyclic codes via the reduction formula obtained in Section~2.
+More precisely, for $u=3,4$, if $\CC_0=\CC(u,q)$ is the code associated to $\Gamma_0(u,q)$, we will compute the weight distributions of codes $\CC(k,q^r)$ associated to the Cartesian product graph $\Gamma(k,q^r) = \square^r \Gamma_0(u,q)$.